Explore the Minnesota History Center in Downtown St. Paul

 The quilt helps articulate a major theme of the exhibition: adaptation by Native communities.
 Dakota people, for example, weren’t traditionally quilters.
 The four-pointed star on Westerman’s quilt was traditionally used in beading practices and was only adopted into quilting when missionaries introduced the practice into the community.

-Another example of this theme can be found in a group of 19th century photographs featuring Native women making lace, another craft introduced by missionaries.
+Another example of this theme can be found in a group of 19th-century photographs featuring Native women making lace, another craft introduced by missionaries.
 The exhibition offers opportunities to think critically about these moments of intersection between Native and settler communities.

 Then Now Wow

 There are tons of interactive elements to this exhibition, including a life-sized teepee, sod house and streetcar.
 To tell the story of Minnesota’s Iron Range, there’s even a replica mine that kids can explore to see what it’s like to mine for iron ore.
-Some of the hands-on elements of the exhibition have been modified for COVID-19 safety, but it’s still a lot of fun.

 Minnesota, in many ways, is defined by its extreme climate: the summer humidity, the winter blizzards, plus plenty of thunderstorms, tornadoes, ice storms, flooding events and droughts along the way.
 The Weather Permitting exhibition captures the extremes of Minnesota weather history, using those moments to help share the story of the state’s climate.
 The exhibition has a number of eye-popping pieces, including a model-size replica of the 1986 Winter Carnival Palace, which in real life was 128 feet and lit by a computerized lighting system.